Tudela, Cebu: Demographics

+Languages

 Local dialect is Cebuano.
 Waray is also spoken due to its proximity to Leyte.

 The town is home to the Porohanon language, one of the most endangered languages in the Visayas.
 The language is only used in the Poro islands.
 The language is classified as distinct from Cebuano (Bisaya) by the Komisyon ng Wikang Filipino and is vital to the culture and arts of the Porohanon people.

 Economy

 Transportation

 Tudela may be reached by boat through Poro port.
 A boat (called Jomalia) typically takes 2 hours from Danao pier.
 A fast craft (called Ocean Jet) takes 2 hours from Pier 1, Cebu City.
 Motorcycles, tricycles and jeepneys are available for ground transportation on arrival.